Man accused of fatally shooting New York woman who went to the wrong address

 Murphy said there is no indication that law enforcement had any previous contact with Monahan or any reported trouble from his home.

-There is now a GoFundMe page to help Kaylin’s family cover her funeral and other expenses.
+There is an online fundraising page to help Kaylin’s family cover her funeral and other expenses.
 Murphy said the Schuylerville graduate was known as a talented artist and was well liked within her community.

 “I know for a fact that she comes from a good family, a very good family.
 And I know them personally and she’s young girl that was taken way too young.”